wbdvlpmnt/HelloWorld/readme.md

 ### Working With C# .Net

 - Using the dotnet cli and visual studio code for development can be easier for smaller apps.
-- Installed the new LTS (at this time) .Net 8.0
+- Installed the new LTS (at this time) .Net 8.0 [Download .Net 8.0](https://dotnet.microsoft.com/en-us/download)
 - There is a new program style [since .Net 6](https://learn.microsoft.com/en-us/dotnet/core/tutorials/top-level-templates#use-the-new-program-style) so there is a dotnet commande to generate templates using the old programming style.
 This is helpful to follow tutorials.

 ### To run this project: